Traderhs/Backtesting/README.md

 }
 ```

-After a run completes, open the newest folder under `Results/` and point Backboard to `Results/<run>/Backboard/`.
+After a run completes, open the newest folder under `Results/` and point BackBoard to `Results/<run>/BackBoard/`.

 ---